 - Only local-to-remote (push) and remote-to-local (pull) configurations are supported.
 Remote-to-remote and local-to-local are not supported. - Growing files are only supported for local sources (push Watch Folders) and must be authenticated by a transfer user (password or SSH key file).
-The transfer user cannot be restricted to aspshell and the source cannot be in object storage. - Source file archiving is not supported if the Watch Folder source is in object storage. - IBM Aspera Shares endpoints must have version Shares version 1.9.11 with the Watch Folder patch or a later version.
+The transfer user cannot be restricted to aspshell and the source cannot be in object storage.
+Growing files are only supported for local sources and non-object storage based destinations. - Source file archiving is not supported if the Watch Folder source is in object storage. - IBM Aspera Shares endpoints must have version Shares version 1.9.11 with the Watch Folder patch or a later version.